MomsFriendlyDevCo/Init/README.md

 MomsFriendlyDevCo Init Scripts
 ==============================
-A collection of server setup scripts to deploy a server quickly.
+A collection of setup scripts to deploy a server quickly.